 The Company applies the accounting guidance for uncertainty in income taxes pursuant to ASC 740-10.
-The Company did not record any accruals for income tax accounting uncertainties for the year ended December 31, 2016 and 2015, respectively.
+The Company did not record any accruals for income tax accounting uncertainties for the year ended December 31, 2017 and 2016, respectively.
+The Company does not have any unrecognized tax benefits that will significantly decrease or increase within 12 months of December 31, 2017.

 The Company's policy is to recognize interest and penalties that would be assessed in relation to the settlement value of unrecognized tax benefits as a component of income tax expense.
-The Company did not accrue either interest or penalties from inception through December 31, 2016.
+The Company did not accrue either interest or penalties from inception through December 31, 2017.